 Anime and Manga

-Konoka and Setsuna's dynamic falls most closely under this, at least initially, but actually covers several variants.
-While Setsuna is heavily motivated by a backstory incident where she failed to protect Konoka, she also spends a lot of time trying to protect her by hiding the truth about magic from her, thus making it a case of It's Not You, It's My Enemies.
-Later on, she also very nearly dies while trying to rescue Konoka.
-Ultimately, however, her absolute dedication to protecting Konoka comes back to the old childhood 'close shave' where they were both lucky to survive.
-(Oh, and whether Setsuna's dedication edges into the territory of Schoolgirl Lesbians... is left as an exercise for the class.)
+Mahou Sensei Negima!: Konoka and Setsuna's dynamic falls most closely under this but covers several variants.
+While Setsuna is heavily motivated by a backstory incident where she failed to protect Konoka from drowning, she also spends a lot of time trying to protect her by hiding the truth about magic from her, thus making it a case of It's Not You, It's My Enemies.
+Later on, she nearly dies while trying to rescue Konoka.
+Ultimately her absolute dedication to protecting Konoka comes back to the old childhood 'close shave' where they were both lucky to survive.
+(Whether Setsuna's dedication edges into the territory of Schoolgirl Lesbians is left as an exercise for the class.)

 Karasu of Noein is basically built around protecting Haruka, typically telling his opponent something along the lines of, "I will protect her with my life."
 This is because, in his opinion, he failed to protect her future self, though it is implied she willingly did a Heroic Sacrifice.